Monster Cleaning Specialist Wanted

 “Sometimes they don’t get it all right.”

 “That’s why I’m here,” Charles said.
-“It’s not standard protocol, but the boss doesn’t want any chances.”
+“It’s not standard protocol, but the boss doesn’t want to take any chances.”

 I looked over my shoulder at him as he was adjusting the rolled up jacket to reform the pillow.